transentis/bptk_py/README.md

 ## Changelog

+## 1.1.6
+* Bugfix for XMILE compiler: A little error in the parser prevented certain models being parsed correctly
+* Bugfix for ``plot_scenarios``: The new error messages showed up for Agent based models although the scenarios were present

 ## 1.1.5
 * The XMILE compiler is a great tool that handles model conversion from XMILE SD Models to Python.
 For compatibility and readability, we change the equation names to camelCasing upon conversion.
 This might be confusing for some users.
 That's why we decided to give you a new function call that lists all equations for System Dynamics Models.
 Simply run ``bptk.list_equations()`` (optionally add scenario manager(s) and scenario(s)) and get an overview over available model elements.
 More details [in our documentation](https://bptk.transentis-labs.com/en/latest/docs/xmile/how-to/how_to_working_with_XMILE/how_to_working_with_XMILE.html).
 * Improved error messages.
 In previous versions, a long error trace was printed when an equation was not found.
 Now you get a neat error message output wiht hints as to why the plotting failed.